Types of Millets and Their Health Benefits

-Millets are one of the superfoods that is very beneficial for our health.
-Millet grain is heart-healthy, helpful for diabetic patients, and also useful for those who have a gluten intolerance and cannot eat bread or flour.
-Millet grain is related to the grass family.
-Millets are cultivated in Africa, Asia, and also India.
+Millets are a superfood that is very beneficial for our health.
+Its grain is heart-healthy, helpful for diabetic patients, and also useful for those who have a gluten intolerance and cannot eat bread or flour.

 Millets seeds isolated on a white background.